LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Sukhothai Old City** - Sukhothai houses a vast number of historical sites and temple ruins.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-35-04.png)
-* Historic City of Ayutthaya
+* **Historic City of Ayutthaya** - The ancient kingdom of Ayutthaya is a vision of Buddhist temples, monasteries and ancient statues of monumental dimensions.
+Dating back to 1350, the city has experienced a turbulent history, rich in episodes of glory and strife.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-35-57.png)
 * Doi Suthep